-The Geography subject leader and class teacher are responsible for assessment, attainment and monitoring the standard of the children's work and the quality of teaching in Geography through class track and in line with the school's assessment policy.
+The Geography subject leader and class teacher are responsible for assessment, attainment and monitoring the standard of the children's work and the quality of teaching in Geography through completing the Foundation Subject Assessment sheets for Geography in line with the school's assessment policy.
 The subject leader is responsible for supporting colleagues in the teaching of Geography, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.